 Every single hole at Monte Rei is designed to blend effortlessly into the natural canvas of the landscape, making every hole as extraordinary as the next.
 Water comes into play on 11 of the 18 holes, with ingeniously shaped and sculpted bunkers adding to the impressive presentation of this course.
 When visiting the East Algarve, this 7,224-yard course, which offers unrivalled views of the Serra do Caldeirão mountains, should be at the top of your list.

 The world-famous European Tour venue that is Real Club Valderrama is one of Robert Trent Jones Snr’s greatest designs.
-The course has played host to the Andalucia Valderrama Masters on three occasions, as well as the Ryder Cup in 1997, and its immaculate condition provides a challenging round every single time you play it.
+The course has played host to the Andalucia Valderrama Masters, as well as the Ryder Cup in 1997, and its immaculate condition provides a challenging round every single time you play it.
 The 17th is the standout hole here as the green slopes towards an emerald lake, but bunkers behind the green mean anyone that flies the green will face one of the most testing bunker shots in golf.

 Day and night, you can enjoy Carya Golf Club.
 That’s right, the 18 holes here have recently seen a major reinvestment to install floodlights, meaning you can play golf at night, with the comfort of daylight.
 This, in turn, makes it the first full-lighted golf course in Europe.
 Situated in the Belek region of Turkey, the course is inspired by traditional heathland courses, similar to the likes you find in Surrey.
 While it has been designed to test the best of golfers, that is not to say it is not an enjoyable test for higher handicaps, and one you won’t forget in a hurry.